mijnmodelbaan/NmraDcc/README.md

 ///////////////////////////////////////*********************************************************

-// Uncomment to use the PinChangeInterrupts iso External Interrupts
+// Uncomment to use the PinChangeInterrupts iso External Interrupts.

 #define PIN_CHANGE_INT

 ///////////////////////////////////////*********************************************************